(Scroll Down for) Delivery Facilities

 Please consider becoming a volunteer driver with Homebound Meals.
 We need help from people like you to continue our mission.
 Please call us at 260-422-3296 or email us at firstname.lastname@example.org.

-Homebound Meals, Inc. delivers from four different locations.
-The locations are Rehabilitation Hospital at Lutheran, St. Joseph Hospital, and Parkview Behavioral Health.
+Homebound Meals, Inc. delivers from different locations.
+The locations are Rehabilitation Hospital at Lutheran, St. Joseph Hospital, Parkview Regional Medical Center and Parkview Randallia.
 If we are unable to deliver meals due to bad driving conditions the facilities will be notified no later than 7:00 A.M.
 The Executive Director will make the decision to cancel the meals and to notify the facilities.
-If a client cancels a meal, the facility will be notified by 8:00 A.M.
+If a client cancels a meal, the facility will be notified by 7:00 A.M.

 Rehabilitation Hospital at Lutheran: 7905 W Jefferson Blvd.
 Fort Wayne, Indiana 46804.